top of page

 Google answer: quote:

-"Yes, Catholics keep a holy day of rest and worship, but they observe Sunday (the Lord's Day), not the Saturday Sabbath, as a fulfillment of the commandment for rest, celebrating Jesus' Resurrection and the new creation in Him, rather than the Old Covenant's seventh-day Sabbath.
+"Yes, Catholics keep a holy day of rest and worship, but they observe Sunday (the Lord's Day), not the Saturday Sabbath, as a fulfilment of the commandment for rest, celebrating Jesus' Resurrection and the new creation in Him, rather than the Old Covenant's seventh-day Sabbath.
 The Church teaches that the essential principle of keeping a day holy for God is transferred from Saturday to Sunday, the first day of the week"

 Protestants, Evangelicals, Anabaptists: